kshedden/case_studies/methods/distributions.typ

 hat(lambda)^(X Y)_k = n^(-1) sum_(r=1)^n w_(k r n) X^((Y))_(r:n).
 $

-Comoments based on classical moments also exist but suffer from some of the same practical challenges as other statistics based on higher order moments.
-For example, the coskewnesses can be defined as $"Cov"(X, Y^2)$ and $"Cov"(X^2, Y)$.
+Comoments based on classical moments also exist, for example, the coskewnesses can be defined as $"Cov"(X, Y^2)$ and $"Cov"(X^2, Y)$.
+These suffer from some of the same practical challenges as other statistics based on higher order moments.